cotodevel/snemulds/README.md

 # SnemulDS

+TGDS Version: 1.6
 Branch: Master.
-This uses ARM9 DLDI.
+This uses ARM9 DLDI

 SnemulDS 0.6b Original Sources (because codebase it´s not either 0.5 or 0.6a from snemuldsx source codes)...
 This is based from real 0.6.a sources archeide left years ago and I managed to find.